 From Nothing to Something (FNTS)

-This program is a series of one-hour programs consisting of one of five different musical presentations: Spoons, Harmonica, Cigar Box Guitars, Banjo and Washtub Bass.
+This program is a series of one-hour workshops consisting of one of six musical presentations: Spoons, Harmonica, Cigar Box Guitars, Banjo and Washtub Bass.
 Programs on each instrument, led by artists, explore the musical history, techniques and other interesting stories/facts behind the instrument.

-Choral Arts Link and the National Museum of African American Music present The MET Summer Academy, which kicks off each year in late June and runs through early July.
-It is a two-week choral retreat for public, private, charter, and home-schooled children, as well as students who participate in the MET Singers.
-Singers encounter choral and vocal performance training, varieties of musical styles and tips from special guest artists from the National Museum of African American Music, Barbershop Harmony Society, the Nashville Symphony, Intersection CME and more!
+The National Museum of African American Music and Choral Arts Link present The MET Summer Academy, which kicks off each year in mid-late June.
+It is a three-week choral retreat for public, private, charter, and home-schooled children, as well as students who participate in the MET Singers.
+Singers experience choral and vocal performance training, varieties of musical styles and tips from special guest artists from the National Museum of African American Music, Barbershop Harmony Society, the Nashville Symphony, Intersection CME and more!
 Click here for more information.

 A unique experience where students have interactive conversations with outstanding artists and industry leaders.
-This program will allow artists to share their stories of music making history with youth audiences.
-As a program organized and implemented by students, Music Legends & Heroes objectives include:
+This program allows artists to share their stories of music making history with youth audiences.
+As a program organized and implemented by students, Music, Legends & Heroes objectives include: